DOdrums/PortfolioProjectOne/README.md

 ## Structure of the website

 The website is designed to give a good hierarchical flow.
 This means that after reading the homepage, the user will go to the second page (Reading & Playing) and read through this information.
 On the bottom of that page they will be prompted to continue to the Three Drummers page, which is the logical place to continue, as it builds on the information read in the Reading & Playing page.
 The pages however can also be used just by themselves, they both contain enough information to stand on their own.
 Furthermore, the website is made fully responsive, so it functions on any device.
-That being said, as you'll be reading sheet music on the Reading & Playing page, a bigger screen is more fitting for that type of content.
+That being said, as you'll be reading sheet music on the Reading & Playing page, a bigger screen is more fitting for the type of content.

 ## Color Scheme
 The Color Scheme was chosen to represent a somewhat old fashioned look, especially since a lot of the images are black and white, which could look weird on a very modern looking website.
 To make the website not appear boring, a bright yellow (Safety Yellow) was used.